Top 3 Anti-Aging Benefits of L-Carnitine

 Humans can synthesize around 25% of the carnitine production needed for optimal function from the amino acid lysine and other cofactors.
 The rest of the carnitine must come from the diet or in the form of supplements (10).
 Meat, fish, milk, eggs, raw cheese and other animal products are the best natural sources.
 Mutton and lamb are especially high in carnitine.

-Mothers milk is extremely high in carnitine.
+Mothers milk is extremely high in this nutrient.
 This makes great biological sense because newborns are at first incapable of producing it on their own (11).
 Plant foods contain very little carnitine.
 Avocados and tempeh are the richest plant foods containing about 2mg per serving.

 L-Carnitine and Weight Loss:

 Carnitine and long chain omega 3 fatty acids (EPA/DHA) synergize and enhance each other’s biological activity.
 This combination enhances the bodies ability to burn fat for fuel.
 People with weight loss resistance are very poor fat burners and have a metabolism that is stuck in sugar burning mode.